 I will fight to protect Arizonans’ access to quality, affordable healthcare.
 This includes protecting those with pre-existing conditions from the dangers of skyrocketing premiums and discrimination by insurers.
 It means protecting the right to basic coverage, like emergency services and maternity care.
 And it means providing reproductive healthcare options, especially to women.

-I support some of the ideas put forward by our federal leaders, such as allowing consumers to buy insurance across state lines, and negotiating more effectively with pharmaceutical companies to lower drug prices.
-These are smart, common sense ideas that will help address some of the critical issues facing our healthcare system.
+I support some of the ideas put forward by our federal leaders, such as negotiating more effectively with pharmaceutical companies to lower drug prices.
+Smart, common sense ideas like this will help address some of the critical issues facing our healthcare system.

 At the same time, we need to do a better job of providing people with better preventive coverage.
 We need to equip them with knowledge they can use to make smart choices about their own health and well-being, as well as insurance options.